mattb00ker/100-days-of-code/r1-log.md

 Continued with flex and css, still not happy with my understanding of flex.
 Need to continue down this path, website orientation is important.

 ### R1D13
+Continued with flex, moving things around webpages with varying degrees of success!